Spaceginner/stable-reaction/README.md

 python app.py
 ```

 10. To test it, issue this command in discord: `/diffuse prompt:austronaut on a horse in space, Earth, concept art, dramatic lighting`

-## Footnotes

-[^1] In folders that don't require administrative privileges to create and edit files in them